SilentBeasty/Fortuno_ecommerce_app/Methods/Products.md

-# How to create, update, delete a product
+# How to view, create, update, delete a product
 **View product/s**
 - View all products
 > Method: GET